ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 **Characteristic Value:** The low level motor value which a given `Beamline Parameter` is derived from.
 Can be added as a readback to a `Beamline Parameter` for diagnostics purposes.

-**Component:** An item on the beamline that interacts with the beam in some way (tracking or modifying its path)
+**Component:** A node in the geometry model that interacts with the beam in some way (tracking or modifying its path).
+Each usually represents one physical device on the beamline (with some exceptions, e.g. the Theta Component which is virtual)

 **Component, Passive:** An item on the beamline which interacts with the beam but does not change the direction of the incoming beam e.g. slits